Applications are being accepted for the position of Police Recruit with the City of South San Francisco.

 SBRPSTC requires a fee from applicants for taking the PELLETB & WSTB tests.
 There are a limited number of seats for the examination dates listed at SBRPSTC for both PELLETB & WSTB tests.
 Register early before all seats are sold out.

-ATTACH COPIES OF PELLETB AND WSTB CERTIFICATIONS TO YOUR ONLINE APPLICATION VIA CALOPPS AS PDF DOCUMENTS.
+ATTACH COPIES OF PELLETB or NTN LAW ENFORCEMENT TEST AND WSTB CERTIFICATIONS TO YOUR ONLINE APPLICATION VIA CALOPPS AS PDF DOCUMENTS.
 Certificate issuance dates must be no older than 12 months from the date of the application submission.
 Applicants who fail to submit copies of their certificates may be eliminated at any point in the process.

 The Examination Process will consist of the following independent parts:

-1. Examination process will first consist of a review of application materials, responses to supplemental questionnaire, and POST Entry-level Law Enforcement Test Battery Written Exam and WSTB/1.5 Mile Run certificates.
+1. Examination process will first consist of a review of application materials, responses to supplemental questionnaire, POST Entry-level Law Enforcement Test Battery Written Exam or NTN Law Enforcement Exam, and WSTB/1.5 Mile Run certificates.

 2. Candidates with complete application packet, including submission of the valid POST written and physical agility examination certificates, will be placed on the eligible employment list valid for one year.
 Possession of minimum qualifications does not guarantee advancement in the selection process and placement on the eligible employment list.